Nanomatrix: Scalable Construction of Crowded Biological Environments: Technical Overview

 Before we dive into technical detail, we clarify the terminology of the individual components involved in our approach (\autoref{fig:Scalable_Construction_Algo}).
 Our Nanomatrix approach generates geometry at atomistic detail of the {\it potentially visible} portions of the view.
 By {\it potentially visible} we mean structures that are either (1) close to the camera, so that the atomistic detail becomes discernible or (2) there is a clear view of these structures unobstructed by other densely packed molecules.
 Our approach also generates image texture representation for those structures that are potentially visible but are so far away from the camera that their atomistic detail is no longer perceivable.
 To realize this, four elements are expected as input.
 First, the structure of all types of molecules that will be populated in the scene is stored in \textbf{PDB files}.
 These files are available at the {\it Protein Data Bank} (\href{https://www.wwpdb.org/}{wwpdb.org}).
-The second input type is the \textbf{3D patch rules}, where the \textbf{3D patch} is a small, collision-free 3D biological model that is constructed based on its \textbf{rules}, which define the concentration of various molecules in the patch and the principles that spatially characterize their spatial relations.
-Our approach uses two types of patches: the \textbf{rectangle-based patch} and \textbf{box-based patch}, both are illustrated in \autoref{fig:Patches}.
+The second input type is \rh{the \textbf{3D patch}, which }is a small, collision-free 3D biological model that is constructed based on \rh{biological} {\it rules}~\cite{Mesocraft}, which define the concentration of various molecules in the patch and the principles that spatially characterize their spatial relations. \rh{These can be created in multiple ways, e.g. using the MesoCraft tool~\cite{Mesocraft} or some other alternative}.
+Our approach uses two types of patches: the \textbf{rectangle-based patch} and the \textbf{box-based patch}, both are illustrated in \autoref{fig:Patches}.
 The third input is the \textbf{3D mesh} which defines the geometry of a given biological compartment.
-The scene may contain several copies of the same biological structure, the information that is needed to instantiate the given meshes is given in the \textbf{scene skeleton} file.
+The scene may contain several copies of \rh{various biological structures.
+The} information that is needed to instantiate the given meshes is given in the \textbf{scene skeleton}, \rh{which is defined as an external file. }